k-hemant/treechain/README.md

   After that Register it on Blockchain by simply submitting your name and picture of the plant.

-  That's it your plant will be successfully Registered on the Centralized Blockchain.
+  That's it your plant will be successfully Registered on this Centralized Blockchain.